KartikTalwar/gmail.js/README.md

 #### gmail.get.visible_emails()

+**DEPRECATED!
+This function relies on XHR-invocation against a deprecated Gmail API and is is very likely to fail.
+Migrate to `gmail.new.get.*`-API instead.**

 Returns a list of emails from the server that are currently visible in the inbox view.
 The data does not come from the DOM

 ```json